 Unfortunately, your car can also be a dangerous place, especially when other drivers fail to take their responsibilities seriously.
 There are dozens of accidents in South Bay every day.
 Countless people are people are hurt, and some even killed, in these often avoidable car accidents.

-If you live in or around South Bay, California and need an experienced car accident lawyer, please call Kirtland & Packard today at 855-711-4933 for a free consultation.
+If you live in or around South Bay, California and need an experienced car accident lawyer in Los Angeles, please call Kirtland & Packard today at (310) 536-1000 for a free consultation.